hiroshiban/Retinotopy/README.txt

 TODOs
 ======================================================================

-1. Update the procedure for getting response more precisely.
+1. *DONE* Update the procedure for getting response more precisely.
 2. *DONE* Generate dretinotopy (3D depth version of the retinotopy stimuli) in which checkerboards consist of Random-Dot-Stereograms